0xOsiris/Curvature_R_package/README.md

-# R Utility to Calculate Curvature of a Parametric Curve
+#Differential Geometry - R Utility to Calculate Curvature of a Parametric Curve

 # Installation Instructions
 #### > library(devtools)